Ron Johnson: Trump–Ukraine scandal

 Johnson went to Ukrainian President Volodymyr Zelensky's inauguration.
-Meeting later with Trump, he discussed Zelensky and the aid to Ukraine Trump had withheld, urging him to release it.
-He approached Trump after a U.S. diplomat informed him that its release was contingent on Ukraine's willingness to conduct investigations Trump sought regarding the 2016 election.
-He said he was disturbed by any linkage of the actions or the existence of a quid pro quo but became satisfied after Trump personally denied to him that the release was tied to political investigations.
+Later, when meeting with Trump, he discussed Zelensky and the aid to Ukraine that Trump had withheld, urging him to release it.
+He approached Trump after a U.S. diplomat informed him that its release was contingent on Ukraine's willingness to conduct investigations that Trump sought regarding the 2016 election.
+He said he was disturbed by any linkage between the actions and the existence of a quid pro quo but became satisfied after Trump personally denied him that the release was tied to political investigations.
 On November 26, however, the New York Times reported that Trump had been briefed about a whistleblower complaint involving a quid pro quo before releasing the withheld military aid to Ukraine.

-Johnson also met in 2019 with Ukraine diplomat Andrii Telizhenko about Ukraine's alleged interference in the 2016 U.S. presidential election.
+Johnson also met in 2019 with a Ukrainian diplomat Andrii Telizhenko about Ukraine's alleged interference in the 2016 U.S. presidential election.
 The State Department revoked Telizhenko's visa in October 2020, and CNN reported the U.S. government was considering sanctioning him as a Russian agent.
 Johnson has promoted conspiracy theories that the FBI and CIA have sabotaged Trump.

 In November 2019, he suggested that Vindman, who testified about Trump's phone call to Zelensky, might have participated in efforts to oppose Trump's policies and remove him from office, saying it was "entirely possible."
 Michael Volkov, Vindman's lawyer, called Johnson's attack "such a baseless accusation, so ridiculous on its face, that it doesn’t even warrant a response."

 Vindman's widowed father brought him and his twin brother to the U.S. when they were three years old.
 He is a decorated veteran from the Iraq war, having received a Purple Heart after being wounded in an IED blast.
 He is fluent in Russian and Ukrainian.
 He was previously posted to the U.S. Embassy in Moscow.
 The Washington Post wrote, "Johnson's letter intensified a campaign of attacks on Vindman from Trump and his allies, which has included speculation about the decorated war veteran's patriotism from conservative commentators and a White House statement on Friday criticizing his job performance."

 Johnson criticized Trump for firing Sondland, calling Sondland "a patriot".
 After Trump fired State Department Inspector General Steve Linick and replaced him with an ally, Johnson said, "I'm not crying big crocodile tears over this termination."